idevforweb/fastapi-mongo-cookiecutter/README.md

-# FastAPI Mongo
+# FastAPI Mongo ⚡
-A fastAPI mongoDB integration cookiecutter template
+A fastAPI mongoDB integrated cookiecutter 🍪 template

 ---

+## 💻 Support
+Create a issue or join the community on [Discord](https://discord.gg/gQ9rcuNK75)

-## CHANGELOG
+## 📒 CHANGELOG
 [See here](CHANGELOG.md)